20 Proven Steps to Gain Admission with Low JAMB Score

 Admission into Polytechnics is less competitive than Universities and is another good option for aspirants with low JAMB scores as this is better than staying at home for one extra year.

-15. Apply for Admission in School of Nursing
+15. Apply for Admission in the School of Nursing

 Schools of Nursing in Nigeria are institutions that train registered nurses.